RJPearson94/demo-typescript-inversify-app/packages/web-app/README.md

 For both you will need:

-- To open a command prompt in the web-app directory
-- Run `yarn build`
+- The built web-app artefact

-For a standalone deployment run the following command:
+For a standalone deployment please run the **start** script detailed above.

-- `node dist/main.js`

-or both commands can be run using `yarn start`

 To build the docker container and run the application you need to run the following commands:

 - `docker image build -t inversify-web-app .`
 - `docker run -p 3000:3000 inversify-web-app`